 August – September.
 Dickens spends the summer in Broadstairs.

-October (5).
-Gives a speech to members of the Manchester Athenaeum on the virtues on education and learning at the institution.
+October, 5.
+Charles Dickens gives a speech to members of the Manchester Athenaeum on the virtues of education and learning at the institution [read speech].

-October (5) – December.
+October, 5 – December (early).
 Dickens writes A Christmas Carol.

 November (late).
-Towards the end of the month advertisements are taken out in newspapers for Dickens forthcoming latest work, A Christmas Carol.
+Towards the end of the month, advertisements are taken out in newspapers for Dickens forthcoming work, A Christmas Carol.

 Missing a date? if you know of any movements not covered here we would welcome letting us know, along with a reference to any source material so we can try to fill in the gaps.